|Colors:||Blue, White, Black, Cream, Tabby, Torti, Bi-Color, Calico|

-Your vet will run a heart test to check for HCM and his teeth for any dental problems and can help if your cat has issues with his weight
+Your vet will run a heart test to check for HCM and inspect the cat’s teeth for any dental problems.

 Male vs. Female

-In terms of personality, it is thought that the male British Shorthair is a more easygoing and affectionate cat whereas the female might be a little more serious and expect everyone to be on their best behavior.
-However, how your cat was raised and how long he spent time with his mother will be a large factor in his personality as an adult cat.
+In terms of personality, it is thought that the male British Shorthair is a more easygoing and affectionate cat, whereas the female might be a little more serious and expect everyone to be on their best behavior.
+However, how your cat was raised and how long they spent time with their mother will be a large factor in their personality as an adult cat.

 - See also: British Longhair